 which training is right for you?

-- E-advocacy training This training gives participants a tour of e-advocacy and social media tools, so they can tailor their online communications to effectively engage specific audiences and reach strategic advocacy goals.
+- Online advocacy training: This training gives participants a tour of online advocacy and social media tools, so they can tailor their online communications to effectively engage specific audiences and reach strategic advocacy goals.

 tools for advocates